peteroupc/html3dutil/doc/H3DU.CurveEval.md

 #### Parameters

 * `evaluator` (Type: Object)<br>
     An object that may or must contain the following methods:<ul> <li>evaluate(<code>u</code>) - A method that takes a curve coordinate (<code>u</code>), generally from 0 to 1.
 This method is required.
-This method returns an array of the result of the evaluation. <li>tangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the tangent of the surface at the given coordinates.
-The return value should not be "normalized" to a unit vector.
+This method returns an array of the result of the evaluation. <li>tangent(<code>u</code>) - A method that takes the same parameter as "evaluate" and returns the tangent of the surface at the given coordinate.

+ The <b>tangent</b> of a curve is a vector which is the derivative of the "evaluate" method at the given coordinate.
+The tangent vector returned by the "tangent" method should not be "normalized" to a unit vector.
 This method is optional. </ul>

 #### Return Value